 The Mott Hall Charter School Board of Trustees ensures the school’s success by providing academic, operational, fiscal, and legal oversight and support, and holding the school accountable for the achievement of its performance and outcome goals.

-Click here for a calendar of Mott Hall Charter School annual Board meetings.
+To view the calendar of Mott Hall Charter School annual Board meetings click the button below.

 Board of Trustees

-is the Executive Director of Casita Maria Center for Arts and Education, a non-profit serving schools, youth, and communities in the Bronx and throughout New York City.
-Formerly, Ms. Calderon managed the NYC Department of Education Arts Education Taskforce.
+Sarah is the Managing Director of ArtPlace America, which utilizes arts and culture to strengthen the social, physical, and economic fabric of communities.
+Previously she was the Executive Director of Casita Maria Center for Arts and Education, a non-profit serving schools, youth, and communities in the Bronx and throughout New York City.
 Ms. Calderon holds an M. Ed.
 From Harvard University’s Graduate School of Education, a BFA in Printmaking, and a BA in Psychology from the University of Michigan.

 Dr. Meghan Oppenheimer